Jack Fairweather (writer): Early life

 Fairweather was born in Shrewsbury, England in 1978.
+He was brought up in the village of Abermule, Powys, Wales and attended Abermule Primary School and Newtown High School.
 His sister, Chloé Fairweather, directed Dying to Divorce, a film selected as the British entry for the Best International Feature Film at the 94th Academy Awards in 2021.
 He was educated at Atlantic College, and at Lincoln College at the University of Oxford.

 Career

 Fairweather was a freelance correspondent embedded with British troops during the 2003 invasion of Iraq.
 He was a stringer for The Daily Telegraph in Baghdad, where he met his wife Christina Asquith, a journalist working on contract to cover education issues in Iraq for New York Times.
 Fairweather claims he survived an attempted kidnapping and an attempted suicide bombing in Iraq.

 He later contributed freelance articles from Afghanistan to the PostGlobal blog hosted by The Washington Post.
 His war coverage has won a British Press Award and an Overseas Press Club award citation.
-His book The Volunteer, a biography about Witold Pilecki, a Polish resistance fighter who infiltrated Auschwitz during the Holocaust and Second World War, won the 2019 Costa Book Award.